lsr20/PD_openlane/README.md

 Since abc maps the standard cell to a library abc there must be a library that defines the CMOS inverter.
 The sky130_fd_sc_hd_typical.lib file from vsdstdcelldesign/libs directory needs to be copied to the designs/picorv32a/src directory

-In order to integrate the standard cell in the OpenLANE flow, invoke openLANE as usual and carry out following steps:
+In order to integrate the standard cell in the OpenLANE flow, invoke openLANE as usual and carry out following procedure:
-* Commands
+ Commands :
 * prep -design picorv32a -tag 13-08_09-13 -overwrite
 *  set lefs [glob $::env(DESIGN_DIR)/src/*.lef]
 * add_lefs -src $lefs